Blotch3D/Blotch3D/readme.md

     NuGet package, and building for another platform.
 See [Making and using content](#making-and-using-content) for info on adding
     existing 3D models, audio, fonts, etc. to your project.

+To deliver a Blotch3D app for Windows, just deliver the contents of your project's output folder.
+No other software need be installed on the target system.

 Features
 --------